0xTCG/haptreex/README.md

          -o [output file]
 ```

-If you want to phase 10X genomics sampes, pass `--10x` flag to HapTree-X.
+If you want to phase 10X genomics samples, pass `--10x` flag to HapTree-X.

 Finally, HapTree-X can be run in multi-threaded mode.
 To enable it, set the `OMP_NUM_THREADS` variable to the desired number of threads.
 An example would be: